davidledwards/keyb/README.md

 ## Release

 Releases containing binary artifacts are published on GitHub.
-The `release.sh` script automates the release process, which makes the following assumptions.

-* The [GitHub CLI](https://cli.github.com/) has been installed.
+The `release.sh` script automates the release process, which assumes that [GitHub CLI](https://cli.github.com/) has been installed.
-* The project has been built using `cargo build -r`.

 The version of the release is derived from the package version in `Cargo.toml`.
 A new release on GitHub generates a corresponding tag, so the assumption is that the version number has been appropriately incremented.
 Otherwise, the release creation process will fail.

 If the release process is successful, a new tag of the format `v<version>` is automatically created.
-For example, if the package version in `Cargo.toml` is `0.1.0`, then the corresponding tag is `v0.1.0`.
+For example, if the package version in `Cargo.toml` is `0.2.0`, then the corresponding tag is `v0.2.0`.

 If the release process was problematic in any way, it can be deleted using the following command.